The query optimizer optimizes logical plans to generate physical plans. The main phases include SQL rewrite and plan enumeration.

 - Subquery unnesting

 Subquery unnesting is to express correlated subqueries that contain correlated items as SemiJoin or similar operators.
-This facilitates various subsequent optimizations, such as pushing down to the storage layer MySQL orselecting an algorithm for execution at the DRDS layer.
-In the following example, an IN subquery is converted to a SemiJoin operator and finally converted to a physical SemiHashJoin operator thatis executed by DRDS.
+This facilitates various subsequent optimizations, such as pushing down to the storage layer MySQL or PolarDB-X 1.0 selecting an algorithm for execution at the layer.
+In the following example, an IN subquery is converted to a SemiJoin operator and finally converted to a physical SemiHashJoin operator that PolarDB-X 1.0 is executed by .